 This blended program incorporates online learning with on-campus residencies in October.
-It enables students to obtain their degree in conjunction with full-time employment while allowing time for intensive and deep explorations into the theory and practice of environment and management.
+It enables you to obtain your degree in conjunction with full-time employment while allowing time for intensive and deep explorations into the theory and practice of environment and management.

 The three on-campus residencies are strategically placed at the beginning, middle and end of the program to allow you a short but intensive immersion into a community of learning situated on one of the most naturally beautiful campuses in all of the country.
 Many students say this time together on the land is the highlight of their program and allows students to build lasting and supportive relationships with their cohort.

 You can expect to:

 - Be in the classroom Monday to Friday from 8 a.m. to 5 p.m. either engaged in formal instruction or teamwork;

 - Engage in project and field work;

 - Take part in team meetings, assignment preparation, and readings outside of these hours.

 Distance courses introduce and expand upon the important learning that accrues during the residency, allowing you to practice skills and expand your knowledge base as you connect with your cohort and instructors online.
 Residency courses have online components before and after residency, and there are stand-alone online courses during the program.

 During these courses you can expect to: